Maths in Year 5 and 6 (age 9–11)

 How can I support my child?

-- Take a look at our Advice for parents section for tips on developing maths skills
+- Take a look at our Maths section for tips on developing maths skills

 - Lots of practice at home using numbers and times tables in fun activities is a great way to support your child.